 First of all, let us propose a tribal society that, we would suspect, is a product of coping with the catastrophe caused by introducing language.
 According to Charles Darwin, humans began to talk to each other four million years ago in order to attract, warn, and comfort one another.
 That means they began coordinating their behavior not just via their body language—gestures and mimicry, violence and sexuality, approach and withdrawal, attentiveness and indifference.
 Instead, they proceeded indirectly through words, which do not actually refer to something already determined within the thing they are denoting.
 Instead, in each case their behavior had to be determined and motivated by these words in the context of their current usage.
 This has remained, right up to today, an issue in the theory of signs.

 How does a community coordinate communal life via signs?
 A sign is the difference between signifier and signified.
 Mis/understanding must happen if communication is to continue.
 Communication is mis/understanding.
 As long as one utterance can be linked up with a subsequent utterance, communication happens.
-Even if I think Hamlet might be your cat, communication happens.
+Even if I think Hamlet might be your cat and I respond based on that thought, communication happens.
 We can discuss that.
 Tribal life is all about dealing with this experience, and tribal leaders are needed to resolve disputes.
 Thus, the origin of politics.

 [A] tribal society seems to imagine that every individual event is only an element in the eternal recurrence of sameness.
 Time, as Jacques Derrida will later formulate it, is itself only a name for a boundary that was traversed.
-(8)
+(Baecker 8)

 So along with ethics, ontology and teleology come into play with writing.